6 Most Common Garage Door Maintenance Issues And How To Fix Them

 In extreme cases, the springs can snap and break, making it impossible to open or close the doors.
 In the case of weak or broken springs, your best option is to replace them with new ones.

-Cables
+1. Cables

 Other than the springs, the cables connected to the doors also play a vital role in moving the garage doors.
 Usually, these cables are connected to the doors on one end and to the pulleys and springs on the other end.
 The force from the springs is transmitted through the cables, which help to move the garage doors.

 These cables can also break, get tangled, or come undone from their connecting point.
 The result is that you cannot move the doors, or moving the doors becomes very difficult.
-According to the technicians at garage door repair Pasadena MD these cables can be reinstalled if they have been broken, however, if they are worn out, consider getting a new set.
+According to the technicians at Garage Door Repair Pasadena MD these cables can be reinstalled if they have been broken, however, if they are worn out, consider getting a new set.
 If you are upgrading the cables, consider getting steel cables rather than synthetic cables as they last longer and can withstand more tension.

-Rollers
+1. Rollers

 All this movement requires bearings and rollers.
 The springs, the pulleys, and cables are all rotating on a set of rollers.
 These rollers can chip and break around the circumference, which causes the gate to wobble or, in extreme cases, cause the gate not to move.
 In some cases, the rollers get damaged, in other situations, the bearings on which the rollers are installed can get damaged.
 Repairing the rollers is quite a technical job as it requires the entire system to be removed so that you can access the rollers.

 Similarly, repacking or replacing the bearings requires the entire system to be removed to gain access.
-If you arenât familiar with how this is done, then donât attempt this yourself.
+If you aren’t familiar with how this is done, then don’t attempt this yourself.
 This is a big repair job that will also risk the warranty of the product.
 Ideally, you should have a professional handle this part of the job.

-Jammed Hardware
+1. Jammed Hardware

 Sometimes the hardware can freeze due to rust, lack of lubrication, extreme snow, or mechanical failure.
 This is a very common issue in homes in extreme weather conditions.
 Any component in the gate can get jammed, so you must thoroughly review the entire system to find the fault.
-If you donât know what to look for or where to look, this can be difficult to do, and you might be tinkering with perfectly fine things.
+If you don’t know what to look for or where to look, this can be difficult to do, and you might be tinkering with perfectly fine things.
 The components in the garage door system are calibrated and installed with a lot of accuracy, and just poking around to see if it will budge could damage something that is already working fine.

-This is why it would help to have an expert who can help you locate the cause of the issue and rectify the problem.
-Usually, frozen hardware doesnât take too long to fix, but if it is due to mechanical failure, this can take some time to repair.
+Having an expert to identify and fix the issue is invaluable.
+Usually, frozen hardware doesn’t take too long to fix, but if it is due to mechanical failure, this can take some time to repair.

-Faulty Control Units
+1. Faulty Control Units

-Faulty Remotes
+1. Faulty Remotes

-Garage doors might look simple, but there is a lot of hardware and even software operating in the background that is keeping the doors functional.
+Garage doors seem simple but involve complex hardware and software to function properly.
 The biggest challenge when facing any kind of problem is to diagnose exactly the issue.
 These tips will help you narrow down the potential problems the next time you have an issue.
-If itâs a basic issue, like a roller needs some grease, you can do that on your own.
-However, if it is a more complicated issue, get in touch with a professional, so you donât hurt yourself and you get the job done right.
+If it’s a basic issue, like a roller needs some grease, you can do that on your own.
+However, if it is a more complicated issue, get in touch with a professional, so you don’t hurt yourself and you get the job done right.

 Thank you for reading!